 Orange wine is a white macerated wine.
 It is made of white grapes with maceration, a process for red wines.
-Maceration implies that during the wine production the grape skin gets in contact with must.
-Orange wines are characterized as robust and bold with honey flavours of tropical berry, hazelnut, Brazilian nuts, mature apples, linseed oil, juniper, sourdough and dried orange peel.
-On the palate it is perceived as a dry wine as you can taste the tannins typical for red wines and the acidity of a fruit beer.
+Maceration implies that during wine production the grape skin gets in contact with the must.
+Orange wines are characterized as robust and bold with honey flavors of tropical berry, hazelnut, Brazilian nuts, mature apples, linseed oil, juniper, sourdough and dried orange peel.
+On the palate, it is perceived as a dry wine as you can taste the tannins typical for red wines and the acidity of a fruit beer.
 Orange wine is often so intense that it is advisable to sit down when tasting your first sip.

 The sommeliers serve orange wines slightly warmer than a classic white, and slightly cooler than a red.
 The best temperature is around 12ºC.
 It’s also perfectly acceptable to drink them slightly cooler, around 10ºC degrees, if it’s hot outside and you want them to be very refreshing.
 Because of their boldness, orange wines pair excellently well with equally bold foods, including curry dishes, Moroccan cuisine, Ethiopian cuisine, Korean dishes with fermented kimchi, and traditional Japanese cuisine, including fermented soybeans.
 Due to the high phenolic content (tannin and bitterness) and the nutty tartness they exhibit, orange wines pair with a wide variety of meats, ranging from beef to fish.